PhilipQuirke/SkyCombGroundLibrary/README.md

 In NZ, the GeoTIFFs can be downloaded for free from LINZ.
 The [SkyCombAnalystHelp-Ground](https://github.com/PhilipQuirke/SkyCombAnalystHelp/blob/main/Ground.md) page describes this process and how to do the one-off process of setting up the local folder tree of DEM & DSM data files.

+The spreadsheet DEM, DSM and Swathe tabs are hidden as they are not human-readable.